Adlink-ROS/roscube-doc/roscube-x/gmsl_camera/system_diagram.rst

   :width: 80%
   :align: center

-Depends on camera type, some of cameras equipe with **ISP** and some of not.
+Depends on camera type, some cameras equip with **ISP** and some do not.

-User need to identify if their camera has a internal **ISP** or not.
+Users need to identify if their camera has an internal **ISP** or not.

 If yes, user can use **V4L2 framework** to access the camera's RAW image.